 Flowers March–April, male and female catkins borne on the same tree; female catkins resembling dark conifer cones.

-Fruits mature in autumn and persist into winter; resemble miniature oval pinecones 3/4 to 1 1/4 inches long; seeds are narrowly winged.
+Fruits mature in autumn and persist into winter; resemble miniature oval pinecones ¾–1¼ inches long; seeds are narrowly winged.

-Similar plants: Horticultural varieties feature yellow leaves, cut leaves and columnar growth.
-Our native species of alder is the common alder, Alnus serrulata, which is usually much smaller and has narrower leaves that have finely toothed (not lobed) edges.
+Similar species: Our native species of alder is the common alder, Alnus serrulata, which is usually much smaller and has narrower leaves that have finely toothed (not lobed) edges.
+In addition to the most typical European alder described here, there are other horticultural varieties that people may plant, featuring yellow leaves, cut leaves, columnar growth, and other unusual characteristics.